Table of Contents

 Size and Weight

-Players with smaller frames may find large Dreadnaught or Jumbo guitars overwhelming.
+Players with more petite frames may find large Dreadnaught or Jumbo guitars overwhelming.
 Concert or Parlor guitars could be more comfortable choices.

 While the size of acoustic guitars is more rigidly defined, electric guitars like Stratocasters and Telecasters are generally lighter and more ergonomic.

-On the flip side, Les Pauls can be quite heavy, so make sure to sling one over your shoulder before committing.
+Conversely, Les Pauls can be heavy, so sling one over your shoulder before committing.

 Scale Length